 You probably recognize Path Projects for its impressive set of shorts.
 Now, the brand is reaching into running pants with the Killam PX for both road and trail adventures.
 Right now, it only comes in black, and most sizes are out of stock, but we have promises of a Dark Grey color coming in the new year.

 The Killam PX packs a pair of front pockets for your hands with three types of pockets across the back.
 You can slot your phone into a central pocket and stuff gels or earbuds in smaller pockets.
 Finally, there’s an internal pocket to keep your key safe and secure.
 Path Projects chose its Toray Primeflex fabric, which is breathable, moisture-wicking, water repellant, and anti-microbial.
 Talk about a mouthful.

 PRICE: $82Shop Killam PX

 Best for: Great comfort below 40 degrees

-Any time you spell tights with a “z”, you know you’re in for a good time.
+Any time you spell tights with a “z,” you know you’re in for a good time.
 This comfy pair from Rabbit is called the Tightz 2.0, and we do love a good sequel.
-You’ve only got one rear pocket to work with though, so you’ll have to choose your accessories carefully.
-The Rabbit Tightz 2.0 also come in any color you want, so long as it’s black.
+You’ve only got one rear pocket to work with, though, so you’ll have to choose your accessories carefully.
+The Rabbit Pocket Tightz 2.0 also come in any color you want, so long as it’s black or Dress Blues.

-Rabbit chose a medium-weight 87% polyester, 13% spandex blend for the Tightz 2.0, so you should feel just as snuggly as a baby bunny.
-Reflective piping runs down the sides, and reflective zippers make for some easy on, easy off tights.
+Rabbit chose a medium-weight 87% polyester, 13% spandex blend for the Pocket Tightz 2.0, so you should feel just as snuggly as a baby bunny.
+Reflective piping runs down the sides, and reflective zippers make for some easy-on, easy-off tights.

 Tracksmith Turnover Tights (Men’s and Women’s)